 The avalanche of Office 365 will hit every business rather sooner than later.
 On impact, most often the on-prem Exchange Server is being replaced by Exchange Online.
 But what’s next?
 Are customers stuck with it or is Exchange Online just the first of many steps to take?
-MSPs are the saviours, they are able to help you move away from the old static intranet to a brand new shiny digital workspace.
+MSPs and VARs are the saviours, they are able to help you move away from the old static intranet to a brand new shiny digital workspace.
 In the minds of customers, they can solve this entirely with Office 365.
 But do they know what Office 365 is?
 And can they really replace their remote desktop, file server and intranet with Office 365?
-The simple answer is NO and MSPs know why.
+The simple answer is NO and MSPs and VARs know why.

 Office 365 is not a digital workspace (although it can be)

 To start off, Office 365 is not a digital workspace.
 I hear your disappointment, you already created a project group and are busy discovering Office 365.
 But here is the thing, Office 365 is a really powerful set of over 30 strong tools.
 Moreover, Microsoft has adopted a perfect strategy in which it empowers software vendors to build solutions on top or within Office 365.

 A reality check: while there are organisations who do use the full suite, in most organisations I’ve spoken to, the move to Office 365 means getting stuck in the move with Exchange online (read: for users this means Outlook in the browser).
 In some organisation small groups of employees move a part of their documents to SharePoint (or a shared folder in OneDrive) and that’s about it.